kwincyjones/documentation/developer_manual/digging_deeper/groupware/mail_provider.rst

 The mail service class is the main class that other apps use to access mail functionality in your app.
 This class is also returned by the mail provider class.

 This class needs to implement the `IService` interface and have all the required methods defined.
-Because functionality varies between protocols this class also needs to be extened with the appropriate supported function interfaces like 'IMessageSend' which provides mail sending capabilities.
+Because functionality varies between protocols this class also needs to be extended with the appropriate supported function interfaces like 'IMessageSend' which provides mail sending capabilities.

 .. code-block:: php